About Dev Math Revival

 *Most of this site is created by Jack Rotman; other professionals have contributed in significantly to the work cited on these pages.*

 Jack Rotman (MA, Michigan State 1974) has been at Lansing Community College (MI) since 1973, specializing in developmental mathematics.
 Jack chaired the Developmental Mathematics Committee of AMATYC twice … from 1993 to 1997, and from 2005 to 2010.
 He was a reviewer for the original Crossroads standards (1995), and a contributing writer for the Beyond Crossroads document (2006).
 Since 2009, Jack has led the AMATYC “New Life Project” for developmental mathematics, a project that includes over 60 professionals in a national effort to develop a new model for developmental mathematics.
-Jack, along with Julie Phelps (Valencia CC, FL), serves as an AMATYC Liaison to the Carnegie Foundation’s pathways work.
+Jack, along with Julie Phelps (Valencia CC, FL), served as an AMATYC Liaison to the Carnegie Foundation’s pathways work.

 By Joanne Jacobs, April 1, 2011 @ 11:53 pm